WeGoingProbyn/flood-monitor/README.md

 # Flood Monitoring

 An interactive web application built with Streamlit that lets users monitor flood-related data by selecting a river, town, and station.
-It queries the Environment Agency's flood-monitoring API to fetch data over the past 24 hours, and displays the results using charts and data tables.
+It queries the UK's Environment Agency's flood-monitoring API to fetch data over the past 24 hours, and displays the results using charts and data tables.

 ## Features